What is Yoga Therapy?

 - AAYT Membership Educational Standards

 - AAYT Scope of Practice: The Scope of Practice clearly defines what a Yoga Therapist can and cannot do.

 - Code of Practice: A Yoga Therapist agrees to adhere to a professional Code of Conduct.

 - Continuing Professional Development: As part of yearly membership renewal a Yoga Therapist must participate in ongoing professional development to update their skills and knowledge.
 The AAYT requires a yearly minimum of 4 CPD points which must be relevant to the field of yoga therapy.

-To identify an AAYT Accredited Yoga Therapist look for this logo:
+To identify an AAYT Certificated Yoga Therapist look for this logo: